EHDEN/ETL-UK-Biobank/docs/baseline_to_stem_table.md

 Each field or field/value combination can have a mapping to an event, unit and/or value concept.
 Also, each field is associated to a date field_id (`resources/baseline_field_mapping/date_field_lookup.csv`).
 Based the mappings given, both the semantic mapping and structural mapping is made.
+The value can be either a discrete (mapping to a value_as_concept_id), numeric (mapping to value_as_number) or a text (mapping to value_as_string).
+ - discrete if the value is coded
-The field is considered discrete if it has mappings for its values, numeric if it has no values and value can be converted to float and text if the value cannot be converted to a float.
+ - numeric if the value can be converted to float (or if the value is missing)
+ - text in all other cases

 The ETL is implemented as follows:
 - Loop through all rows of the baseline table: